 Capital and operating budgets are prepared for each calendar year for the mine by mine staff.
 These budgets are continuously reviewed against production to ensure profitability.
-For the first quarter of 2018 operating year the average cost of production was US\$69.41 per tonne milled, including capital allowance.
+For the third quarter of 2019 operating year the average cost of production was US\$75.72 per tonne milled, including capital allowance.
 This cost includes all minesite administration.
+SMI has a commitment to the community, but also to operating costs.
+In order to lower costs, the company has had to lower 32% in personnel reduction, in areas that were not critical for production.
+This staff cut will be reflected in costs in subsequent months.